Cats (musical): Set and costume design

 Napier began designing the set in November 1980, wanting "a place where cats might congregate together, which also included maximum room for dancing".
 The set of Cats consists of a junkyard filled with oversized props to give the illusion that the cast are the size of actual cats; it remains the same throughout the show without any scene changes.
 Over 2,500 of these scaled-up props were used to fill the whole auditorium in the original Broadway production.

 Napier also designed the costumes, combining cat and human features based on "hints" given in Eliot's poems, while ensuring that they did not impede the dancers' movements.
 The costumes generally consist of a unitard, a wig that is fashioned to suggest the presence of feline ears, patches resembling body fur, and arm and leg warmers to give the performers' hands and feet a more paw-like appearance.
 As with the contrasting music and dance styles, the costumes and make-up are used to bring out each character's distinct personality.
 For example, the costume for the flirtatious Bombalurina is designed to accentuate her sensuality, while the markings on the costume for Jemima — the youngest of the tribe — resemble crayon scribbles.
 Every character's design motif is custom-painted by hand onto a plain unitard to line up with their performer's individual body.
-In order to reproduce the "hand-drawn aesthetic" of Napier's original design sketches, costume painters in the original Broadway production used squeeze bottles to apply the paint.
+To reproduce the "hand-drawn aesthetic" of Napier's original design sketches, costume painters in the original Broadway production used squeeze bottles to apply the paint.
 Due to the amount of dancing in Cats, most of the costumes did not last longer than a few months.